Presser Hall and McMahan Hall

 The Stetson Opera Theater Rehearsal Hall is located in Cummings Gym.
 Opera rehearsals may be held in this facility as well as various rooms in McMahan and Presser Hall.

 Various Music Experience classes, such as Movement and Exercise for Musicians, are held in the Hollis Center Dance Studio.

 Multimedia Laboratory and Music Studio

-Music Technology and Digital Arts classes are held in the Davis Multimedia Lab (Flagler Hall) and the Presser Hall computer lab.
+Digital Arts classes for the music technology minor are held in the Davis Multimedia Lab (Flagler Hall) and the Presser Hall computer lab.
 The Multimedia Lab is available for lab work when it is not in use by classes.

 All physical music instructional library materials -- CDs, DVDs, LPs, reference materials, books, and scores -- are housed in the DuPont Ball library.
 With the exception of reference material and collected edition scores, all materials are available for check-out by students.
 Access to information on the library holdings is available online.
 The University subscribes to or owns vast electronic resources, in addition to its substantial physical holdings.
 These resources, including Oxford Music Online (a reference toll including the Grove Dictionary), listening services (Naxos and Classical Music Library) and others, are highly desirable resources to be accessed frequently.